logzio/logz-docs/_source/user-guide/share-kibana/share-kibana-objects.md

 ##### Import objects from a JSON

 **Before you begin, you'll need**:
-Make sure that the relevant logs are already shipped to your Logz.io account and that the Kibana mapping is refreshed
+Make sure that the relevant logs have already shipped to your Logz.io account and refresh the Kibana mapping.

 Assuming you've got a JSON with your exported objects, it's time to import them into your Logz.io account.

 1. Open your Logz.io main account.
 Click **<i class="li li-gear"></i> (Settings) > Saved objects**.
-2. Click ****Import** and select the relevant JSON file.
+2. Click **Import** and select the relevant JSON file.
-3. A toggle button has the option to **automatically overwrite all saved objects**.
+3. You can toggle the option to **automatically overwrite all saved objects**.
 Enable it if you want the export to overwrite existing objects in case of conflict.
 Select the option that works for you.

-4. Done!
+You're done!
 You are ready to use your newly imported Kibana dashboards, saved searches, and visualivations.

-If any visualization or dashboard did not import, the issue is most likely a field that is referenced in the visualization but not indexed within Logz.io.
-Please make sure that you are shipping the correct logs and that the Kibana mapping is refreshed.
+If any visualization or dashboard did not import, the issue is most likely a field that is referenced in the visualization but not indexed in your Logz.io account.
+Check that the relevant logs are already in the account and refresh the Kibana mapping.
+ {:.info-box.note}